The ghosts visit Rosie's house.

 "Well sod you then, you can walk home if that's how you want it.
 No sex, no lift home."

 "Hold on, Sheila, I'm only bloody joking?
 Of course I'll take you home.
 You didn't think I'd really leave you here, did you?
 And it's not because of your brothers.
 I'm not scared of them.
 I can't believe you thought I was serious.
 What sort of bloke do you think I am?"
 Gordy was not about to give up yet and he reached over and began kissing her, feeling pleased about the return of her amorous response.
-He thought he would continue for a while and then try his luck again.
-It was not as if they had never shared the sexual experience before.
+He thought he would continue for a while and try his luck again.
+It was not as if they never shared the sexual experience before.
 He felt sure he could talk her round again, if he could get her excited enough.
 She suddenly pushed him away.

 "What was that?" she said.